fairlearn/fairlearn/docs/user_guide/assessment/common_fairness_metrics.rst

 `Simpson's Paradox <https://en.wikipedia.org/wiki/Simpson%27s_paradox>`_, this outcome may appear when observing disparate outcomes across groups.
-A famous example of Simpson's Paradox is a study of 1973 graduate school admissions to the University of California, Berkley :footcite:ps:`bickel1975biasinadmissions`.
+A famous example of Simpson's Paradox is a study of 1973 graduate school admissions to the University of California, Berkeley :footcite:ps:`bickel1975biasinadmissions`.
 The study showed that when observing admissions by gender, men applying were more likely than women to be accepted.
 However, drilling down into admissions by department revealed that women tended to apply to departments with more